ISISComputingGroup/ibex_developers_manual/backend_system/IOCs/ISIS-PV-Guide.md

     }
     ```

-1. For a value(s) which the user wants to review before changing then press a set button:
+1. For a value(s) which the user wants to review before changing then press a set button (for motor records this can be done via [SPMG](https://epics.anl.gov/bcda/synApps/motor/R6-5/motorRecord.html#Fields_command)):
     - `XXX` - read back
     - `XXX:SP` - set the value immediately
     - `XXX:SP:RBV` - the value that the device has as a setpoint